mrcjkb/mrcjkb.github.io/posts/2025-10-08-haskell-for-renewables.markdown

 ```

 - The first and second arguments are the power we supply to the battery
-  and the amount of time we apply it for.
+  and the amount of time we supply it for.

 - The third argument, `ACBattery`, is the battery’s current state.
   Haskell is stateless by design, so the (immutable) state is passed in,